E. C. S. Moore: Early life and family

 Colonel Moore was born around 1844 and baptised in Plymouth, Devon.
 He was the eldest son of Thomas Edward Laws Moore, a polar explorer and Governor of the Falkland Islands, and his wife, Emma Jane Taplen.

 Career and legacy

-Moore joined the army on 17 April 1866 and became a captain in 1878, advancing to the rank of colonel in 1896.
+Moore joined the army as a lieutenant on 17 April 1866, was promoted to captain on 31 December 1878, to major on 17 April 1886, and to the rank of lieutenant-colonel on 23 November 1892.
 He was an instructor at the school of Military Engineering between 1890 and 1893.
 He then went on to command the Royal Engineers in Bermuda, serving as acting governor on three occasions up until 1897.
+He received the brevet rank of colonel on 23 November 1896, before he formally resigned from the army.
+He was subsequently promoted to the substantive rank of colonel on Retired Pay on 18 October 1902.

 In 1898, he wrote Sanitary Engineering: A Practical Treatise on the Collection, Removal, and Final Disposal of Sewage, and the Design and Construction of Works of Drainage and Sewage, etc.'.
 He was one of the first engineers to "recognise the possibilities of the new methods of purification of that day", his book went on to become one of the key works in the field.